swiftlang/swift-evolution/NNNN-floating-point-protocols.md

 ## Motivation

-Beside the high-level motivation provided by the introduction, the proposed prototype schema addresses a number of issues that have frequently been
+Beside the high-level motivation provided by the introduction, the proposed prototype schema addresses a number of issues that have been reported:
-reported:

-- Conformance to Arithmetic, Equatable, and Comparable
+- FloatingPoint should conform to Equatable, and Comparable
-- Conformance to FloatLiteralConvertible
+- FloatingPoint should conform to FloatLiteralConvertible
-- Deprecates `%` operator for floating-point types
+- Deprecate the `%` operator for floating-point types
-- Provides basic constants (analogues of C's DBL_MAX, etc.)
+- Provide basic constants (analogues of C's DBL_MAX, etc.)
-- Makes Float80 conform to FloatingPoint
+- Make Float80 conform to FloatingPoint
-- Adds public initializer and property for integer representation
+- Add public initializer and property for integer representation

 It also puts FloatingPoint much more tightly in sync with the work that is being done on protocols for Integers, which will make it easier to provide